Done Deal: One Startup finalists got investments from the Nordic Angel Program by DanBAN

 The initial application period for this first round of the NAP program at DanBAN ended on 24th of April and almost 40 startups applied to the deal flow room.
 All startups were carefully screened by the 22 investors of DanBANs Nordic Angel Program, led by the experienced lead investor, Thomas Black-Petersen.
 From this first batch, the 10 best startups were selected for an exclusive pitch event in front of all NAP investors on the 8th of May 2018.
 After the event, three startups were chosen for individual follow-up meetings and finally, it was chosen to continue the due diligence process and negotiation of terms with two finalists.
 The minimum ticket size for each Business Angel investor was 13,400€ (100,000 DKK).

-Two startup finalists received investments
+One startup finalists received investments

 After three months of investor training, screening and meeting the startups from the final top 10, three startups were chosen by the angel group to go through a due diligence.
-Three became two, and we are happy to announce the two final startups, the angel group decided to invest 235.000EUR in, Meploy.
+Three became one, and we are happy to announce the two final startups, the angel group decided to invest 235.000EUR in, Meploy.

 We asked one of the founders, Michael Bugaj from Meploy why he choose to apply for the Nordic Angel Program, the gains, and challenges getting funding from a big group of business angels: